I tested the best HubSpot AI apps for support teams in 2026

 Unify your tools and go live in minutes

-The world of HubSpot AI apps is growing like crazy, but the right tool can really change the game for your team’s productivity.
+The world of HubSpot AI apps is growing like crazy, and the right tool can really change the game for your team's productivity.
 The trick is to find a solution that works the way you already do, instead of forcing you to change your entire process.

 eesel AI is built for how modern teams actually work.
 It connects deeply with HubSpot but also with all the other places your team gets things done.
 With a risk-free simulation mode and a setup so easy you can do it yourself over a cup of coffee, you can start automating support with confidence.